Rugby World Cup: Five controversial moments on rugby's greatest stage

 But, on the balance of the final, France should have become world champions for the first time.
 Indeed, they likely would have done so but for a questionable refereeing performance from Craig Joubert.

 The final finished 8-7 to New Zealand - the lowest scoring and tightest in history.
-But as New Zealand's nerves saw them tighten up in the final stages and play negatively, France, according to some observers, should have been afforded the chance to kick winning penalties for persistent All Black breakdown infringements.
+But as New Zealand's nerves saw them tighten up in the final stages and play negatively, France should have been afforded the chance to kick winning penalties for persistent All Black breakdown infringements.

 One particular incident on the New Zealand 10-metre line, with four minutes of the final left, saw Kaino play the ball off his feet, drop it forward onto the ground, and both Andrew Hore and McCaw play the ball offside.
 Joubert's response?
 To shout: 'play on'.